keijiro/Minis/README.md

 ![gif](https://i.imgur.com/nFzQM2M.gif)

-**TIPS** - For some reason, the listener only react to notes with high velocity (higher than 63).
+**TIPS** - For some reason, the listener only reacts to notes with high velocity (higher than 63).
 You may have to press a key strongly.

 The MIDI Notes are shown as button controls with names like "Note C4".
 These controls work as pressure sensitive buttons.
 The button value (pressure) is